Brad Woods Digital Garden

-Profile of a man wearing a top hat and monocle.
+Profile of a man wearing a top hat and monocle

 JavaScript Classes

-Status: seed
+Status: decay

 Classes are special functions for creating objects.